 Service has been a big part of sophomore Keaton Schrank’s life since childhood.
-Doing the right thing quickly became a passion, leading her to create a recycling program with her father when they moved to a new neighborhood in Texas, organize a community-wide garage sale for charity and take on many other projects.
+Doing the right thing quickly became a passion, leading her to create a recycling program at age 10 with her father when they moved to a new neighborhood in Texas; organize a community-wide garage sale for charity; and take on many other projects.

-That ongoing commitment to helping to improve society recently earned her a Campus Compact 2017 Newman Civic Fellowship, which is awarded to students engaged in finding solutions for challenges facing communities throughout the country.
+That ongoing commitment to helping to improve society this spring earned her a Campus Compact 2017 Newman Civic Fellowship, which is awarded to students engaged in finding solutions for challenges facing communities throughout the country.

 Fellows are provided with a variety of learning and networking opportunities as well as a pathway to scholarships and post-graduate opportunities.
-They are also invited to attend the 2017 Newman Civic Fellows national conference that takes place in Boston November 17 through 18.
+They also are invited to attend the 2017 Newman Civic Fellows national conference that takes place in Boston in November.

 The one-year fellowships are awarded to up to 273 nominated students representing Campus Compact member colleges and universities from 39 states and Washington, D.C.
 Campus Compact is a coalition of college and university presidents committed to fulfilling the public purposes of higher education.
 The goal of the Newman fellowship is to provide training and resources that help students pursue their passions to develop strategies to achieve social change.

 “Through this fellowship, I hope to gain valuable knowledge and develop new skills that will allow me to bring more opportunities for community service and civic engagement to Wheaton,” Schrank said.
 “I’m also looking forward to meeting and learning from people from schools across the country.”

 At Wheaton, Schrank, a double major in environmental science and Italian studies, is president of the Community Service Council.
 One of the council’s most recent projects has been the creation of a kindness rock garden, located under a tree near the campus library.
 The project encourages people to take rocks decorated with uplifting messages and share them with others.